 Planning Your Trip to Knaresborough

 Knaresborough is easily accessed by train from York and Leeds, making it an easy daytrip.
-I always book my train tickets in advance through Trainline.
-The nearest airport for Knaresborough will be Manchester Airport, and again you can get direct trains to York or Leeds from the airport.
-I used Skyscanner to get the best deal on flights.
+The closest airport to Knaresborough is Leeds-Bradford Airport, although Manchester Airport will have far more flight options.
+I use Skyscanner to get the best deal on flights.
 Considering travel insurance for your trip?
 World Nomads offers coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation and more.
+Check out tours in the area below!

-Knaresborough is a charming little town, and there’s enough that it merits visiting for a day.
+Knaresborough is a charming little town, and there’s enough to do that certainly merits a day trip.
 It’s a fantastic place for a wander and a boat ride, particularly if they weather is nice!
 It’s definitely one small town to explore if you’re spending time in Yorkshire.

 Have you ever been to Knaresborough?
 What did you enjoy most?